JS-Lim/JS-Lim/README.md

 - 👋 Hi, I’m @JS-Lim
-- 👀 I’m interested in basketball & blockchain
-- 🌱 I’m currently learning solidity & AI
-- 💞️ I’m looking to collaborate on my friends
-- 📫 How to reach me ...

 <!---
 JS-Lim/JS-Lim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.